raghavpatodiya/rasaFinancial/README.md

 # ' rasa init ' to initialize

+# ' rasa train ' to create your own model

 # ' rasa shell ' to test in shell

 # ' rasa run ' to run rasa server